blumareks/2016WoW/README.md

 # 2016WoW
 Swift base examples for iOS apps using Watson in a quick espresso style.

+If you like it - give me a star!

 The prereqs:
 - XCode 8.0 or greater
 - Carthage (the package manager to get IBM Watson SDK) - please see below